Aw (father): History

 Most notably applied to the founder of Harar Aw Abadir.
 According to the southern Somali Geledi clan, the appellation Aw was common amongst them and was used “scrupulously” in interactions between the nobles and half casts.
-Sorcerers among the Arsi Oromo are known as Awan Shan which is derived from the title Aw.
+Sorcerers among the Arsi Oromo are known as Awan Shan, a designation derived from the Somali title Aw, with shan meaning "five" in the Oromo language.